-Decisions — when to apply pesticides, how much to apply, when to prune, when to water, even when to harvest — can affect crucially the produce quantity and quality, and hence the short-term success of the enterprise.
+This project was aimed at adapting decision-theoretic tools to agri-environmental management.
+The process of decision-making within an agricultural context is complex because it spans multiple interdependent stages and involves many risks along the way.
+Decisions such as when to apply pesticides, how much to apply, when to prune, when to water, and even when to harvest can affect the quantity and quality of produce, and hence the short-term success of the enterprise.

-|Link to the project page on the UKRI Gateway to Research https://gtr.ukri.org/projects?ref=NE%2FT004134%2F1|
+|Link to the project page on the UKRI Gateway to Research: JDec: Joint decision models for citizens, crops, and environment